stephanlphilips/pulse_lib/Readme.md

 # Introduction

-This is a simple pulse library that is made to work together with the Keysight AWG.
-The main motivation for this library was to have a very easy and structured way to make waveforms that is focussed towards choherent control on spin qubits.
-Attention is given to performance for the construction of the waveform.
-The construction should always be faster than upload time (this was challaging since the upload goes via pcie + python ..), as you would not want your expirment to be delayed by a slow pulse library.
-Performance critical parts are written in cython.
-Note that it is not the intention to support other AWG systems with this project (though the pulse builder should be genereric).
+This is a pulse library that is build to make pulses that are commonly used to control spin qubits coherenly.
+A lot of attention is given to performance, structure and ease of use.
+At the moment the library only has a back-end that is suited for Keysight PXI AWG systems

 Features now include:
 * support for any pulse and sine waves (phase coherent atm)